penumbra-zone/penumbra/docs/guide/src/pd/join-testnet.md

 Note that by default the `enabled` field is set to false and will need to be enabled in order to activate one's validator.

+In the default template, there is a funding stream declared to [contribute funds to the DAO](../pcli/governance.md#contributing-to-the-dao).
+This is not required, and may be altered or removed if you wish.

 #### Setting the consensus key